bluedynamics/agx.sphinx/docs/source/index.rst

 from UML2 diagrams.

 Its generic core is a framework to convert or transform any data source tree into any data target tree.
-It's generic model of pipelined multi-pass transformations allows to solve complex source based tasks of data-transformation.
+Its generic model of pipelined multi-pass transformations allows to solve complex source based tasks of data-transformation.

-AGX roots are in the 2003 started ArchGenXML code-generator and is also its successor.
-AGX is a complete rewrite with lessons learned included and in no way compatible with the old code-generator.
+AGX roots date back to the code-generator ArchGenXML (from 2003).
+It is also its successor.
+AGX is a complete rewrite with lessons learned and in no way compatible with the old code-generator.
 AGX itself is written in Python.